 1. Fabrication of Nanowires at Surfaces

 The goal of this project is the design of artificial materials that consist of ultrafine wires or linear arrays of dots, ten to hundred times finer than those produced with commercial micro-structure fabrication techniques.
-In fact, we have gone all the way down to atom chains which may be viewed as the ultimate nanowires (scroll to the bottom for those).
-These patterns are formed by self-assembly, where atoms arrange themselves naturally at stepped silicon surfaces.
+In fact, we have gone all the way down to their ultimate limit, that is, metallic atom chains on a non-metallic substrate.
+These form spontaneously on many stepped semiconductor surfaces (see Sections 2 and 3 below and an overview talk on atomic and molecular wires).

 An important aspect in fabricating nanowires is the ability to prepare wires of an any material on any substrate with any thickness.
 In particular, using silicon wafers as substrate is highly-desirable.
 To achieve this goal we suggest the following "universal" process.
 First, a silicon substrate with a regular array of steps is prepared (A).
 Then, stripes (B) or dots (C) of a passivating material are attached to the step edges.
 This part is analogous to creating a photoresist mask in traditional lithography.
 As mask material we use calcium fluoride, which is lattice-matched to silicon and chemically inert.
 Eventually, the desired material is deposited on the remaining silicon, for example by substrate-selective chemical vapor deposition (CVD) or electroplating.
 Alternatively, calcium fluoride could become useful as an etch mask for producing trenches in the silicon that can be filled with new materials to achieve a planar structure.